 Should plans push through, Ford will completely electrify its passenger-vehicle range in Europe by 2026.
 Additionally, Ford wants two-thirds of its commercial vehicles sold in 2030 to be all-electric as well.
 This means that majority of its products will be a mix of battery-electric or hybrid vehicles.

 While the firm didn’t share too much information about its electrification strategy and the transformation of its Cologne facilities, Ford did confirm that an all-electric passenger car for its European clients will soon be manufactured at the above-mentioned assembly plant starting in 2023.
 The production of a second all-electric model in the facility is also being considered.

-With this move, Ford joins the growing list of companies that are getting more and more committed to making zero-emissions vehicles in the near future.
+With this move, Ford joins the growing list of companies that are getting more and more committed to making zero-emission vehicles in the near future.
 The new dawn of mobility is truly in our midst, with other mainstream brands following in the American manufacturer’s footsteps.